sg-crest A Singapore Government Agency Website

 1. File the subpoena via eLitigation

 The Service Bureau will notify you via email or SMS of the outcome of your application.
-If your application is accepted, you will need to return to the Service Bureau to collect the subpoena issued by the court.
+If your application is accepted, you will need to return to the Service Bureau to collect the order to attend court or order to produce documents which are issued by the court

-How you serve the subpoena depends on which court your case is in:
+How you serve the order to attend court or order to produce documents depends on which court your case is in:

 State Courts cases